958082479hz/hzstudy/README.md

 # hzstudy
-it is the first change
+it is the secord time to push my word to github if success very good
-if you can see it
-it means you success